 Historical Café Changes

-Board outside Cafe CremeWay back in the 1960s, Green Kleens had been a Milk Bar and, further down Sheffield Road, there presumably had been a reason for the red-brick building near the viaduct to be called The Coffee Shop.'
-That has gone now, replaced by chequered houses teetering on the ridge.
-Little had changed for years until Saddler's Café (now Ward's chippie) opened in the 1980s.
-Gregg's/Hagenbachs also had a café in the 1990s but the current Greggs is sited further up the street.
+Way back in the 1960s, Green Kleens was a Milk Bar and, further down Sheffield Road, a red-brick building near the viaduct was The Coffee Shop.
+That has been replaced by chequered houses teetering on the ridge.
+Little changed in Penistone with few cafes to choose from until the Saddler's Café opened in the 1980s next door to Edric Foster's chip shop (now Ward's chippie).
+Gregg's/Hagenbachs also had a café in the 1990s but the current Gregg's is sited further up the street (and does not have a loo).

 The current cafés came along almost in a pack.
-First was SK's Café in 2009, followed by The Loft in June 2010 and The Arthouse in 2011.
-Julie French's food caravan business near St Mary's Street roundabout moved into the Trans-Pennine Café in September 2011, later renamed Julie's Café.
-Around the start of the millenium, "May I have ... ?" turned into "Can I get ...?" in the American style.
-I used to say (in my job), "No, I'll get it for you."
+First was SK's Café in 2009 after the Halifax agency closed, followed by The Loft in June 2010 and The Arthouse in 2011.
+In September 2011, Julie French's former food caravan business moved into the Trans-Pennine Café near St Mary's Street roundabout, later to be renamed Julie's Café.

 SK's was refurbished and in July 2012 become Café Crème in a new style.
-After only a couple of weeks or so, it changed hands again but it kept the name.
-The new proprietor was Karen Tyas, suppoorted by family members and a generally youthful staff and she built up a successful and lasting business.
+After only a couple of weeks or so, it changed hands again but kept the name.
+The new proprietor was Karen Harrison (Tyas at the time), supported by family members and a generally youthful staff and she built up a successful and lasting business.
 Karen had worked at Barnsley's Holiday Inn and Tankersley Manor and had good experience with the public and food.
 She also ran a quick food van in Fox Valley car park for perhaps a couple of years until late 2019, when a Stocksbridge butcher took it over under a new name.
 Although the café had special evenings from time to time, such as Tapas, around 2019 they started 'Happy Café' Tuesday evenings for people who are not normally out-going or who needed some social help to mingle with others.
 The church has long provided similar help.
 In 2020, Karen took over a failing café in Barnsley town centre to turn it into another Café Crème.

 Soon after J&B Antiques Shop had become established in the former Robinson's News corner shop, the 'Vintage Tea Room' was started next door, on Church Street (with an adjoining door), owned by the same people.
 After four successful years, in October 2017 both businesses were required to move out of the building, allegedly because of a rent hike.
 After a long delay and rumours of what it might become, builders moved in and two sides were combined into one, to open in September 2019 as 'The Vault' evening venue for food and drinks, and with a cellar bar and as a cafe in the daytime.
 It also provided early breakfasts at first but these were soon dropped.